-Olympic Snowboarder Jamie Anderson Uses Meditation & Crystals To Slay The Slopes — EXCLUSIVE
+Olympian Jamie Anderson Uses Crystals To Prep For The Slopes & We Can Relate — EXCLUSIVE

 Snowboarders typically have a reputation for being super chill people.
 They "shred" the slopes, and their moves are described as "gnarly" or "wicked."
 But there's one athlete who takes the word "chill" to totally new levels: Olympic snowboarder Jamie Anderson uses meditation and crystals, among other new-age spiritual practices, to help her prepare for her competitions, and TBH, it seems like it's working.